-Each summer RSAA offers a number of Summer Research Scholarships, which enable suitably qualified undergraduates to spend 8 to 11 weeks at Mount Stromlo working on a research project under the supervision of an RSAA astronomer or instrument scientist.
+Each summer RSAA offers a number of Summer Research Scholarships, which enable suitably qualified undergraduate students to spend 9 weeks at RSAA/Mount Stromlo working on a research project under the supervision of an RSAA astronomer or instrument scientist.
 The scholarships provide a first-hand view of the work at a research observatory and scholars have access to state-of-the-art optical, infrared, radio, computational and laboratory facilities.
 Areas of research include instrumentation for astronomy and space, star formation, stellar evolution, galactic dynamics, observational cosmology, active galactic nuclei, interstellar-medium physics, computational astrophysics and planetary science.

-These scholarships are intended for currently-enrolled undergraduate students at universities in Australia and New Zealand completing the third or fourth year of a full-time course leading to an honours degree.
+These scholarships are intended for currently-enrolled undergraduate students completing the third or final year of a full-time course leading to an honours degree.
 Outstanding second-year students who are intending to complete an honours degree may also be considered.

-Please note: The AITC Summer Student Program/Northrop Grumman Global Externship Program that is offered to undergraduate students studying engineering, science, computer science or mathematics will be run as part of the Summer Research Scholarships program in 2019/2020.
+Please note: The AITC Summer Student Program/Northrop Grumman Global Externship Program that is offered to undergraduate students studying engineering, science, computer science or mathematics will be run as part of the Summer Research Scholarships program in 2022/2023.
 For application procedure and deadline, please see below.

 Program and application dates

-The RSAA Summer Research Scholarship/Internship (including the AITC Summer Student Program/Northrop Grumman Global Externship Program) will be run from Monday, 25th November 2019 to Friday, 24th January 2020.
+The RSAA Summer Research Scholarship/Internship (including the AITC Summer Student Program/Northrop Grumman Global Externship Program) will be run over 9 weeks from 21st November 2022 to 20th January 2023.

 RSAA summer research program contacts

-- Summer research program convenor: Dr Trevor Mendel
+- Summer Research Scholarship Program: Dr Trevor Mendel

-- AITC Summer Student Program / Northrop Grumman Global Externship program convenor: Assistant Professor Tony Travouillon
+- AITC Summer Student Program: Associate Professor Tony Travouillon

 Available summer scholarship projects